-The registered office of the Responsible Entity is Level 16, Governor Macquarie Tower, 1 Farrer Place, Sydney, New South Wales, 2000.
+The registered office of the Responsible Entity is Level 16, Governor Macquarie Tower, 1 Farrer Place, Sydney, NSW, 2000.

-Review of operations
+Review of Operations

-1. General overview
+General overview

-For the year ended 30 June 2020, the Group reported a net loss attributable to unit holders of \$127.23 million (2019: profit \$13.74 million).
-The major causes of this loss were the provisions for impairment that have been recorded against the principal and interest receivable on the loans the Group had advanced to iProsperity Underwriting Pty Limited (in liquidation) ('IPU').
+For the year ended 30 June 2021, the Group reported a net loss attributable to unit holders of \$19.02 million (2020: loss \$127.23 million).
+The major causes of this loss were the provisions for impairment that have been recorded against the interest receivable on the loans the Group had advanced to iProsperity Underwriting Pty Limited (in liquidation) ('IPU') and due to a change on the adopted valuation methodology for Linkletter's Place.

-At 30 June 2020, the Group had assets with a total value of \$39.89 million (2019: \$144.40 million) and liabilities of \$143.04 million (2019: \$120.33 million).
+At 30 June 2021, the Group had assets with a total value of \$33.55 million (2020: \$39.89 million) and liabilities of \$155.73 million (2020: \$143.04 million).
 The basis for valuation of the assets is disclosed in Note 2 to the financial report.

-This loss resulted in the Group being in a net liability position of \$103.15 million at 30 June 2020.
-As described below the Group's debentures (excluding Series 5 and 8) were issued on a limited recourse basis, and as such the net liability position is not expected to impact on the Group's ongoing activities at Linkletter's Place or expected to impact upon its ability to continue as a going concern.
-It will however, mean that the margin income the Group was expecting to earn from the difference between the interest charged on the loans advanced to IPU and the interest payable on the debentures will not be earned going forward.
+This loss resulted in the Group being in a net liability position of \$122.17 million at 30 June 2021.
+As described below the Group's debentures, (excluding Series 5 and 8), were issued on a limited recourse basis, and as such the net liability position is not expected to impact on the Group's ongoing activities at Linkletter's Place or expected to impact upon its ability to continue as a going concern.
+It will, however, mean that the margin income the Group was expecting to earn from the difference between the interest charged on the loans advanced to IPU and the interest payable on the debentures will not be earned going forward.

-Excluding the loans and liabilities relating to the Series 3, 4, 6, 7 and 9 debentures, the Group had net assets of \$27.94 million at 30 June 2020.
+Excluding the loans and liabilities relating to the Series 3, 4, 6, 7 and 9 debentures, the Group had net assets of \$19.93 million at 30 June 2021.

-Operating costs for the financial year ended 30 June 2020 were \$0.46 million which was broadly in line with 2019 (\$0.41 million).
+Operating costs for the financial year ended 30 June 2021 were \$0.99 million (2020: \$0.46 million).